-The "killer app" feature of Step in this regard is its ability to use OpenID Connect as a provisioner, and therefore use any compatible single sign-on service to authenticate you to the CA. I have it running using LemonLDAP::NG as an authentication provider; this article describes that process.
+The "killer app" feature of Step in this regard is its ability to use OpenID Connect as a provisioner, and therefore use any compatible single sign-on service to authenticate you to the CA. More to follow on that.

 Test